Therapy Plants: The Role Of Plant Therapy In Mental Health

 Online therapy in mental health treatment

 Online therapy and plant therapy are commonly used in combination to treat symptoms of mental illness.
 For individuals who experience symptoms of depression and/or anxiety, participating in online therapy from the comfort of their own homes may be a more flexible option for getting the care they need.
-In this scenario, online counselors may recommend that individuals take care of household plants or engage in any of the other horticultural methods mentioned above to process information discussed during sessions.
+In this scenario, online therapists may recommend that individuals take care of household plants or engage in any of the other horticultural methods mentioned above to process information discussed during sessions.

 If you’re searching for a therapist who can incorporate your preferences into your treatment plan, consider connecting with a provider through an online platform such as BetterHelp.
 Online platforms remove the need to conduct your own research by matching you with a therapist who meets your preferences and needs.
 You can match with a provider in as little as a day and start speaking with them through video chats, phone calls, or in-app messaging according to your comfort level and availability.